 The Data Sync Tool can be downloaded from OTN through this link.

-For more information on installing and configuring the tool, see this post that I wrote last year.
-Use this to configure the Data Sync tool, and to set up the TARGET connection for the BICS environment where the Taleo data will be loaded.
+For more information on installing and configuring Data Sync, see this post written by Richard Williams in 2015.
+Use this to configure the Data Sync tool, and to set up the TARGET connection to ADW where the Taleo data will be loaded.

 b.
 Under 'Import Options', manually enter the following string for the Timestamp format.